tc39/proposal-bigint/README.md

 ### Don't break asm.js

 Although this proposal introduces operator overloading, it throws in any of the cases that asm.js depends on for setting up type checking. asm.js relies on a few identies:
 - Unary `+` followed by an expression is always either a Number, or results in throwing.
-For this reason, unfortunately, `+` on a BigInt needs to throw, rather than being symmetrical with `+` on Number: Otherwise, previosly "type-declared" asm.js code would now be polymorphic.
+For this reason, unfortunately, `+` on an Integer needs to throw, rather than being symmetrical with `+` on Number: Otherwise, previosly "type-declared" asm.js code would now be polymorphic.
 - `|0` always returns a Number in int32 range, or throws.
-This proposal maintains that, as it would throw on a BigInt for being a mixed operand type.
+This proposal maintains that, as it would throw on an Integer for being a mixed operand type.
-- `>>> 0` always returns a Number in uint32 range, throwing as `>>>` is not supported on BigInts at all.
+- `>>> 0` always returns a Number in uint32 range, throwing as `>>>` is not supported on Integer at all.
 - `Math.fround` always returns a Number in float32 range, or throws.
-This proposal would throw if `Math.fround` is called with a BigInt, preserving the property.
+This proposal would throw if `Math.fround` is called with an Integer, preserving the property.

-This proposal makes special allowances to make BigInts usable in asm.js code to build support for 64-bit integers, by including the standard library functions `BigInt.asUintN` and `BigInt.asIntN` as well as `Uint64Array` and `Int64Array`.
+This proposal makes special allowances to make Integers usable in asm.js code to build support for 64-bit integers, by including the standard library functions `Integer.asUintN` and `Integer.asIntN` as well as `Uint64Array` and `Int64Array`.

 ### Don't break potential future value types extensions

 - Should pave the cowpath to value types, as previously discussed, in conjunction with the work done on SIMD.js.
- - BigInts are a new primitive type, and have associated wrappers, as do the other primitives, and SIMD.js, and as value types would get.
+ - Integers are a new primitive type, and have associated wrappers, as do the other primitives, and SIMD.js, and as value types would get.
  - Operator overloading on value types may follow a similar pattern of requiring uniform argument types; this avoids the very difficult proposition of double dispatch.
-By not supporting mixed operands, BigInt gets no superpowers which would be very difficult to generalize.
+By not supporting mixed operands, Integer gets no superpowers which would be very difficult to generalize.
 - `L` has been proposed as a literal suffix for positive Int64 values.
 This proposal uses `n` to leave that space free for later (bikeshedding welcome!).

 ### Don't break JavaScript ergonomics

-This proposal comes with built-in operator overloading in order to not make BigInts too ugly to be usable.
-One particular hazard, if BigInts were to be operated on with static methods, is that users may convert the BigInt into a Number in order to use the `+` operator on it--this would work most of the time, just not with big enough values, so it might pass tests.
-By including operator overloading, it would be even shorter code to add the BigInts properly than to convert them to Numbers, which minimizes the chance of this bug.
+This proposal comes with built-in operator overloading in order to not make Integers too ugly to be usable.
+One particular hazard, if Integers were to be operated on with static methods, is that users may convert the Integer into a Number in order to use the `+` operator on it--this would work most of the time, just not with big enough values, so it might pass tests.
+By including operator overloading, it would be even shorter code to add the Integers properly than to convert them to Numbers, which minimizes the chance of this bug.

 ### Don't break a consistent model of JavaScript

 This proposal adds a new primitive type with wrappers, similar to Symbol.
-As part of integrating BigInts into the JavaScript specification, a high amount of rigor will be required to differentiate three types floating around in the specification: Mathematical values, BigInts and Numbers.
+As part of integrating Integers into the JavaScript specification, a high amount of rigor will be required to differentiate three types floating around in the specification: Mathematical values, Integers and Numbers.

 ### Don't break the web